 - Market Cap: 3.63B

-This Quebec-based clean energy company owns and operates a number of hydroelectric, wind, and solar facilities across the province.
+This Quebec-based clean energy company owns and operates several hydroelectric, wind, and solar facilities across the province.

-Since being founded in 1990, the company has expanded its operations to 79 different operating facilities across the provinces of British Columbia and Ontario as well as internationally into the United States, Chile, and France.
+Since being founded in 1990, the company has expanded its operations to 79 different operating facilities across the provinces of British Columbia and Ontario and internationally into the United States, Chile, and France.

 In the year 2020, the company was able to provide over 1 million homes with clean energy and reduce Co2 emissions by over 6.7 million metric tonnes.